 Breastmilk contains antibodies, which cannot be reproduced in a lab.
 The one (yup, just once) time that Smalls got sick, he was only sick for two days, and he nursed continuously.
 I was sick longer than he was.

 All of that being said, I realize that Nestle, Abbott, Enfamil, and others are pushing their product on doctors, new mothers, and the like.
 Abbott (the makers of Similac) actually came out with an iPhone app that ‘tracks’ your baby’s feedings, diapers, etc. You can read more about it HERE.

 This makes me mad.
 Why?
 Well, I don’t know about you, but as a new mother, I was terrified that I was doing something wrong-it was all very new, I was tired, and having some formula-based application tell me that my newborn should be eating X ounces every 2-3 hours would NOT have made me very comfortable, given the fact that Smalls was eating every 25-45 minutes.

 Having an app that undermined my choice to breastfeed by instilling more doubt would have been devastating to me.

-Breastfeeding is hard in the beginning it hurts, you’re exhausted, but if you’re determined, you can do it.
+Breastfeeding is hard in the beginning it hurts, and you’re exhausted.
+But if you’re determined, you can do it.
 I’ve been breastfeeding Smalls for 8 months now, and have no intention of stopping before his first birthday.
 He’s happy, healthy, and GROWING.